westlinkin/AndroidLocalizationer/README.md

 To Install the plugin, please check [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/installing-updating-and-uninstalling-repository-plugins.html#d1282549e185).

 ##ChangeLog
+Version 0.1.3

+* Fix bug: translation fails when there are too many string resources
+* Fix bug: translation fails when there are special symbols, like `€`
+* Fix bug: translation fails when there are special tags, like `<u>`
+* Fix Java escape problems in MS Translator

 Version 0.1.2

 * Add Google Translation API support.
 Please **NOTE** that this is a [paid service](https://cloud.google.com/translate/v2/pricing).